Dhaval-DevOps/Dhaval-DevOps/README.md

 - 👋 Hi, I’m @Dhaval-DevOps
-- 👀 I’m interested in Android Developer
+- 👀 I’m interested in Android Develpoment
 - 📫 How to reach me linkedIn https://www.linkedin.com/in/dhaval-patel-057946146/

 <!---